Intercontinental Exchange Inc. (ICE) Shares Up Despite Recent Market Volatility

 ICE’s Market Performance

-ICE’s stock has seen a -1.01% decrease for the week, with a -4.50% drop in the past month and a -2.50% fall in the past quarter.
-The volatility ratio for the week is 1.92%, and the volatility levels for the past 30 days are at 2.00% for Intercontinental Exchange Inc. The simple moving average for the last 20 days is -3.45% for ICE stock, with a simple moving average of 1.78% for the last 200 days.
+ICE’s stock has seen a 1.70% increase for the week, with a -4.70% drop in the past month and a -5.74% fall in the past quarter.
+The volatility ratio for the week is 1.66%, and the volatility levels for the past 30 days are at 1.83% for Intercontinental Exchange Inc. The simple moving average for the last 20 days is -2.39% for ICE stock, with a simple moving average of 2.26% for the last 200 days.

 Analysts’ Opinion of ICE